aws-samples/iceberg-streaming-examples/README.md

 --add-opens=java.base/java.util=ALL-UNNAMED
 --add-opens=java.base/java.util.concurrent=ALL-UNNAMED
 --add-opens=java.base/java.util.concurrent.atomic=ALL-UNNAMED
+--add-opens=java.base/jdk.internal.ref=ALL-UNNAMED
 --add-opens=java.base/sun.nio.ch=ALL-UNNAMED
 --add-opens=java.base/sun.nio.cs=ALL-UNNAMED
 --add-opens=java.base/sun.security.action=ALL-UNNAMED
 --add-opens=java.base/sun.util.calendar=ALL-UNNAMED
 --add-opens=java.security.jgss/sun.security.krb5=ALL-UNNAMED
+-Djdk.reflect.useDirectMethodHandle=false
+-Dio.netty.tryReflectionSetAccessible=true
 ```

 ### Running the Kafka producer on AWS

-Create a Amazon MSK cluster with at leas two brokers using ```3.5.1```, [Apache Zookeeper](https://zookeeper.apache.org/) mode version and use as instance type ```kafka.m7g.xlarge```.
+Create a Amazon MSK cluster with at leas two brokers using a recent Apache Kafka version in [KRaft](https://kafka.apache.org/documentation/#kraft) mode (Apache Kafka 4.x removed ZooKeeper entirely, so KRaft is the only supported mode) and use as instance type ```kafka.m7g.xlarge```.
 Do not use public access and choose two private subnets to deploy it.
 For the security group remember that the EMR cluster and the EC2 based producer will need to reach the cluster and act accordingly.
 For security, use ```PLAINTEXT``` (in production you should secure access to the cluster).
 Choose ```200GB``` as storage size for each broker and do not enable ```Tiered storage```.
 For the cluster configuration use this one:

 ```
 auto.create.topics.enable=true